Need Help with an At-Risk Boy? Though Not in Sanibel, Florida, Would You Consider Gateway Christian Military School in Florida Instead?

 At Gateway, we focus on family restoration.
 After four months of enrollment for the cadet, parents begin attending weekend events for training about boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a life of serving others.
-If your son needs order and discipline to put his life in order, please consider Gateway, a Christian Boarding School.
+If your son needs order and discipline to put his life in order, please consider Gateway.

 Although it is not located in Sanibel, Florida, Gateway could be the kind of environment your boy needs to create a change for the better.
 Please call or fill in our inquiry form for our boarding school today.